apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

 **ADBC doesn't intend to replace JDBC or ODBC in general**, but we think ADBC makes more sense for applications that just want bulk columnar data access.

 Similarly, within the Arrow project, ADBC does not replace Flight SQL, but instead *complements* it.
-ADBC targets client applications, giving them a uniform interface to multiple database protocols and APIs—including Flight SQL.
+ADBC gives client applications a uniform **API** to multiple database protocols and APIs—including Flight SQL.
-Meanwhile, Flight SQL targets database servers, giving them a single protocol that can be implemented to simultaneously target ADBC users, [JDBC users][flight-sql-jdbc], and ODBC users.
+Meanwhile, Flight SQL gives database servers a single **wire protocol** that can be implemented to simultaneously target ADBC users, [JDBC users][flight-sql-jdbc], and ODBC users.

 ## Conclusion/Getting Involved